The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.2.2 – Interdisciplinary book projects

-Ensuring that readers are able to respond to books in creative and cross-curricular ways, and demonstrating to learners that reading for pleasure is relevant and useful outside of literacy / English.
+Ensuring that learners are able to explore topics using books and reading material in creative and cross-curricular ways, demonstrating to all learners that reading for pleasure is relevant and useful outside of literacy / English.

-Schools should use book projects to inspire classes to read by completing the below mandatory action:
+Schools should use book projects to inspire exploration of topics by completing the below mandatory action:

 Primary – ensuring every learner does one interdisciplinary project per year

-Secondary – ensuring every learner in S1–3 does one project per year (this can be in English lessons)
+Secondary – ensuring every learner in S1–3 does one project annually (this can be in English or library lessons)

 Schools should extend their book projects by completing the below mandatory action: